Why choose ARMS Accreditation?

 - Be an example or mentor to other research management professionals in their workplace.

 The Accreditation Council oversees the quality standards of module content and the ARMS Training Fellows.
 This provides independence from the ARMS Executive in accreditation recommendations and standards.

 What will I study?

-ARMS has developed fourteen modules within the Foundation Level Accreditation Program.
-These consist of seven compulsory modules and seven elective modules.
+ARMS has developed fifteen modules within the Foundation Level Accreditation Program.
+These consist of seven compulsory modules and eight elective modules.
 For those who wish to complete the Accreditation program they must complete three compulsory modules and two elective modules.
 The compulsory modules are country specific.

 Module A: The National Research and Innovation System in Australia: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for Australia.

 Module B: The National Research and Innovation System in New Zealand: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for New Zealand.

 Module K: The National Research and Innovation System in Singapore: covering the role of government, business and higher education in the national research and innovation system, funding mechanisms, codes and current issues - compulsory module for Singapore.

 Module C: Legislation as it affects research in Australia - covering the most common legislative frameworks affecting research in Australia - compulsory module for Australia.

 Module D: Legislation as it affects research in New Zealand - covering the most common legislative frameworks affecting research in New Zealand - compulsory module for New Zealand.